intershop/intershop-pwa/docs/guides/authentication_punchout.md

           type: Punchout
 ```

-For the current PWA Helm Chart that is also used in the PWA Flux deployments the same punchout configuration would look like this.
+For the current PWA Helm Chart that is also used in the PWA Flux deployments, the same punchout configuration would look like this:

 ```yaml
 environment: